lmore377/openwrt-rt4230w/README.md

 Follow progress here: https://forum.openwrt.org/t/askey-rac2v1k-support/15830

-Warining: Don't install this if your renting the router from Spectrum.
+Warning: Don't install this if your renting the router from Spectrum.
 Since this image uses the space taken by both rootfs partitions, it'll be impossible to revert to stock and have it be stable (It just enters a bootloop and /overlay breaks)

 Steps to install